OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
 modDate: 2023-01-01
-title: Managing space resources
+title: Managing project resources
 description: This section documents how to manage space level resources as code.
-navOrder: 4
+navOrder: 5
 ---

 Octopus is conceptually split into two types of resources: